slaclab/lcls-python3-envs/README.md

 ## Documentation

-For additional documentation including the GitHub actions that support the build and testing process please see here: https://slaclab.github.io/conda-pack-docs/
+For additional documentation around how these environments are built, and the nightly environment in particular, see here: https://confluence.slac.stanford.edu/spaces/ppareg/pages/476119856/Nightly+Python+Environment